edwardhan925192/Metabolism_stability/AUTOML/README.md

 python main.py \
 --train_path train_path \
 --test_path test_path \
+--test_id_path \
 --drop_column HLM \
 --mode main \
 --time_limit 3600 * 4

 * Data
 Data is expected to be csv files.

+* Test_id
+This id path is expected to be a csv files that contains id of the test.

 * Target
 If the Target is MLM drop HLM, if it is HLM drop MLM.